Jocker1980/AzureML_Engineer_Nanodegree/README.md

 A Random Search offer the benefit of the speed with a result often very close to the Grid Search who explore the complete parameter space.

 **What are the benefits of the early stopping policy you chose?**
-The Early Stopping Policy selected is BanditPolicy
+The Early Stopping Policy selected is BanditPolicy.
 An early stopping policy is used to automatically terminate poorly performing runs to improve computational efficiency.

 ## AutoML